burlachenkok/burlachenkok.github.io/_posts/2020-9-25-Information-about-old-website.md

 I used my old homepage from 2011 to 2020 [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).

-My old webpage contains:
+My old webpage contains 151 random notes on various subjects during my career as Computer Science guy with Applied Science mentality.

+Below are some topics in which subject I have created personal notes:

-# The notes are based on reading two classical math books for people who are going to at least start to study Math Optimization
+## The notes based on reading classical math books and classical papers in Computer Vision

 * Notes about the book of A.N.Kolomogorov, S.V.Fomin - Introductionary Real Analysis
 * Notes about the book of Amir Beck, First-Order Methods in optimization, 2017
+* Overview of some papers in Deep Learning for Image tasks

-# Different notes and posts covered different aspects of engineering:
+## Different notes and posts covered different aspects of engineering

 * Usage of programming languages Python, Matlab, C++, Perl, R, JAVA
 * Usage of big Software development frameworks like Qt
 * Using specialized software development frameworks like Google TensorFlow
-* Notes about GPU programming and another (via covering CUDA, OpenCL, OpenGL programming aspects)
+* Notes about GPU programming and another (via covering CUDA, OpenCL, and OpenGL programming aspects)
-* Notes about using and developing in user-space level for Linux OS and Windows OS
+* Notes about using and developing at user-space level for Linux OS and Windows OS

-# Compressed notes about various mathematical tools
+## Compressed notes about various mathematical tools

 * Some aspects of Convex Optimization and Numerical Optimization
 * Deep understanding of various concepts from Statistics and Machine Learning: KL-divergence, Gini index, Math behind backpropagation